slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 SLSA uses provenance to indicate whether an artifact is authentic or not, but provenance doesn't do anything unless somebody inspects it.
 SLSA calls that inspection verification, and this page describes how to verify artifacts and their SLSA provenance.
-The intended audience is system implementers, security engineers, and software consumers.

 ## Overview

 This page is divided into two sections.
 The first discusses choices system implementers must make regarding verifying provenance.
-The second describes the procedure for verifying an artifact and its provenance against a set of expectations.
+The second describes for tool implementers the procedure for verifying an artifact and its provenance against a set of expectations.

 ## Architecture options